 In this section, we present some numerical results to illustrate our theoretical results.
 The first model problem we consider here is

 where $\Omega$ is the unit square in $\mathbb{R}^2$.
-In our numerical experiments, we discretize equation~\eqref{eqn:model}~by linear finite element method with the choice of $f=1$.
-The domain $\Omega$ is triangulated by uniform refinements and the mesh size on the finest level is $h = 2^{-k}$, where $k$ is the number of levels used.
+In our numerical experiments, we discretize equation~\eqref{eqn:model}~using the linear finite element method with the choice of $f=1$.
+The domain $\Omega$ is triangulated by uniform refinements, and the mesh size on the finest level is $h = 2^{-k}$ where $k$ is the number of levels used.

-In Table~\ref{tab:AMLI_vs_V}, the numerical results of nonlinear AMLI-cycle MG and V-cycle MG methods are presented and compared.
-Under the setting of our experiments, Assumption~\ref{asmp:approx}~and~\ref{asmp:smooth} are satisfied, then according to Theorem~\ref{thm:uniform}, both nonlinear operator $\hat{B}_k[\cdot]$ and $\tilde{B}_k[\cdot]$ are uniformly convergent, which is illustrated with the numerical results shown in Table~\ref{tab:AMLI_vs_V}.
-Furthermore, we can see that $\hat{B}_k$ and $\tilde{B}_k$ are better than $B_k$ in terms of the number of iterations, which agrees with Theorem~\ref{thm:AMLI_vs_V}.
+In Table~\ref{tab:AMLI_vs_V}, the numerical results of the nonlinear AMLI-cycle MG method and the V-cycle MG methods are presented and compared.
+Under the setting of our experiments, Assumptions~\ref{asmp:approx}~and~\ref{asmp:smooth} are satisfied.
+Then according to Theorem~\ref{thm:uniform}, both of the nonlinear operators $\hat{B}_k[\cdot]$ and $\tilde{B}_k[\cdot]$ are uniformly convergent, as illustrated by the numerical results shown in Table~\ref{tab:AMLI_vs_V}.
+Furthermore, $\hat{B}_k$ and $\tilde{B}_k$ are better than $B_k$ in terms of the number of iterations, which agrees with Theorem~\ref{thm:AMLI_vs_V}.